-In a presentation to the American Astronautical Society at Stanford University the following month, Dandridge Cole and Donald Muir, engineers with The Martin Company in Denver, Colorado, detailed how NASA might launch humans around Earth's moon.
+In a presentation given the following month to the American Astronautical Society at Stanford University, Dandridge Cole and Donald Muir, engineers with The Martin Company in Denver, Colorado, detailed how NASA might launch humans around Earth's moon.
 First, however, they warned that the "Russians may have such a long lead. . .that they will have made landings on the [M]oon before. . .our first circumlunar flight."
 They predicted that the Soviet Union would be capable of a piloted circumlunar flight in 1963, four years before the United States.
 In a dig at President Eisenhower, Cole and Muir added that "on the technical side, at least, there seems to be no reason why this goal could not be accomplished [by the U.S.] by 1963."

 They outlined a general plan of piloted spaceflight development.
 Within four years, Cole and Muir wrote, the first American would be launched into Earth orbit using a missile already under development.
-The same missile might then be used to launch components for a circumlunar flight into Earth orbit, components which would be joined to form a cislunar spacecraft.
-Alternately (and this was the method they preferred), missiles might be clustered to form a single large rocket capable of launching the circumlunar spacecraft from Earth's surface on a direct path around the Moon.
+The same missile might then be used to launch components for a circumlunar spacecraft into Earth orbit.
+Alternately — and this was their preferred method — missiles might be clustered to form a single large rocket capable of launching the circumlunar spacecraft from Earth's surface on a direct path around the Moon.

-Though a two-week circumlunar trip would require the least energy (and thus the smallest launch vehicle), Cole and Muir opted for a trip lasting three or four days to protect the astronaut's psychological health.
+Though a two-week circumlunar trip would require the least energy — and thus the smallest launch vehicle — Cole and Muir opted for a trip lasting three or four days.
+They did this to protect the astronaut's psychological health.
 "For one man alone in a tiny sealed capsule on a journey of 250,000 miles from the [E]arth," they explained, "the difference between three or four days and two weeks might approach infinity."

 The bucket-shaped circumlunar capsule would weigh 9000 pounds.
 Cole and Muir may have based its shape on nuclear warhead delivery systems under development at the time they wrote their paper.